PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 ### 5. Settings

 Now that are files are in memory, we will tell GSEA what these files actually represent and tailor the GSEA run accordingly.
+Bring up the GSEA pre-ranked tab (Figure 11) and fill in the details for the 'Required' and 'Basic' fields.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_11 }}){: .img-responsive }